Syllabus for BIO-251

 You are required to complete three graded discussion forums.
 Discussion forums are on a variety of topics associated with the course modules.
-Please note there is an ungraded, but required, Introductions Forum.
-An evaluation rubric for discussion forums can be found in the Evaluation Rubrics folder in the main area of the course.
+Please note there is an ungraded but required Introductions Forum.
+An evaluation rubric for discussion forums can be found in the Evaluation Rubrics folder in the top section of the course website.

 Communication among fellow students and with the mentor is a critical component of online learning.
 Participation in online discussions involves two distinct activities: an initial response to a posted question (discussion thread) and subsequent comments on classmates' responses.
 Meaningful participation is relevant to the content, adds value, and advances the discussion.
 Comments such as "I agree" and "ditto" are not considered value-adding participation.
 Therefore, when you agree or disagree with a classmate, the reading, or your mentor, state and support your agreement or disagreement.
 You will be evaluated on the quality and quantity of your participation.
 Responses and comments should be properly proofread and edited, professional, and respectful.

-Introduction to Microbiology with Labs includes thirteen laboratory assignments, worth 30 percent of your course grade.
+Introduction to Microbiology with Labs includes thirteen laboratory assignments, worth 30% of your course grade.
 Each laboratory assignment asks you to complete experiments from an eScience lab, paying close attention to the instructions provided on the eScience Labs website.
-You are then required to submit certain laboratory documents to the mentor for grading.
-These documents may consist of questions or exercises and will be specified in the module details for each module.
+You are then required to download and submit the Lab Workbook provided in each lab to the mentor for grading.

-Click General Instructions for guidelines on completing laboratory assignments.
+Click General Lab Instructions for guidelines on completing laboratory assignments.